rost999-dev/REFLANG/README.md

 ./NAME
 WOW , now you get a REPL for use files use thus
 ./NAME file_whith_reflang_code.ref
-If you dont knew Reflang write in REPL gide and wou get all info
+If you dont knew Reflang write in REPL guide and wou get all info